anandvinyyt/FILE-HANDLING-UTILITY/README.md

-File Handling Utility – Java Project :
+📁File Handling Utility – Java Project :

 This Java-based File Handling Utility is a simple and practical application designed to perform essential file operations—reading, writing, and modifying text files.
 It demonstrates how Java’s file I/O capabilities can be effectively used to manage text data in a user-friendly way.